 Q – Is this compatible with Android 8.1?

 5. Foseal WiFi OBDII Scanner

 Customers overall seemed very happy with this device and praised its use.
-Although some complained about its connectivity, I did some research, and that tended to be down to buyers phones causing problems or the third party apps, so if you decide to buy this scanner, do a little digging as to which app works best with it, this may depend on your car make and model as well.
+Although some complained about its connectivity, I did some research, which tended to be down to buyers’ phones causing problems or the third-party apps.
+Therefore, if you decide to buy this scanner, do a little digging as to which app works best with it, which may depend on your car make and model as well.
 Still, it’s something that’s not too hard to find out.